magic/magic.github.io/src/pages/index.md

 the developer (or editor) creates a new bundle and pushes the changes to the page.

-this allows every team member to spend time with the things they are good at, separating respons**A**bility into a natural hierarchy of competency.
+this allows every team member to spend time with the things they are good at, mapping individual respons**A**bilities to a natural hierarchy of competency.

 ## privacy